webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

-WebdriverIO Browserstack Service
+WebdriverIO BrowserStack Service
 ==========

-> A WebdriverIO service that manages local tunnel and job metadata for Browserstack users.
+> A WebdriverIO service that manages local tunnel and job metadata for BrowserStack users.

 ## Installation